Image Operations - Filtering

 Image Operations / Filtering

-The Optidash Image API provides you with a powerful toolbelt of the highest quality filters you can apply on your images - from multiple modes of image blurring through sepia, duotone, monochrome or halftone to color replacement.
-You may of course stack as many different filters toghether as you like.
+The Optidash Image API equips you with an extensive collection of high-quality filters you can apply to your images.
+From various modes of image blurring to sepia, duotone, monochrome, halftone, and color replacement, you have the flexibility to stack as many different filters together as you wish.

-All filtering parameters must be passed within a filter hash and every filter, at minimum, accepts a value which takes a positive float within the range 0 - 100.
-For example, to apply a pixellate filter:
+All filtering parameters must be passed within a filter hash, and every filter, at minimum, accepts a value which takes a positive float within the range 0 - 100.
+For example, to apply a pixelate filter:

 {